madnesspie/django-obm/README.rst

 Rationale
 =========
-There are a lot of project that need a cryptocurrency payment system under the hood for transactions sending/receiving, unique addresses creation, fee estimating and other blockchain interactions.
-Each of them have to implement their own service for that propouse due to lack of opensource product, that could satisfy their need.
-This project aims to provide such functionality and facilitate the implementation of such a microservice
+There are a lot of projects that need a cryptocurrency payment system under the hood for transactions sending/receiving, unique addresses creation, fee estimating and other blockchain interactions.
+Each of them have to implement their own service for that propose due to lack of opensource product, that could satisfy their needs.
+This project aims to provide such functionality and facilitate the implementation of such a microservice.

 Resources
 =========